manuel-serrano/bigloo/arch/raspberry/README.cross.md

-Raspberry Cross Compilation - 27 mar 2021
+Raspberry Cross Compilation - 21 nov 2022
 =========================================

 This note describes how to cross compile and install Bigloo on a